znorden17/csci-476-594-spring2021-private/final/README.md

 I Zoe Norden (s68k193) agree that the solutions presented below are entirely my own.
 If I have used resources that are not my own, I have included appropriate citations.

-Those citations will be listed below the entire task itself via a link and in a seperate [INSERT REFERENCE LINK HERE] page located in this directory.
+Those citations will be listed below the entire task itself via a link (if applicable) or a basic citation.

 # Task 1